dudu35/css-exercises/foundations/flex/05-flex-modal/README.md

 - The header, text, and buttons are aligned with each other.
 - The header is bold and a slightly larger text-size than the text.
 - The close button is vertically aligned with the header, and aligned in the top-right of the card.

+### personal comment

+- this is hard for me actually it looks like i need to review more or i lack the creactiviy to imagine it
+- realized that sometimes don't need to wrap the whole element like instead you can use it on one element only like the header
+- gave up after 1 and half hour becasue what i did is that i put the top elements under a container named "top" that's why i can't align it
+- will review before proceeding to other challenges